Healthy Homes Assessment Tawa

 Draught Stopping Tawa

-If you can feel external air coming in or the sound of a clear draught emanating from a crack or a gap and you are able to feel it, it’s most likely a gap or an opening that needs sealing in the way you can.
+If you are able to feel external air coming in or an unobstructed draught coming out of a hole or gap that is, it’s probably a gap or hole that requirements sealing in the way you can.
 Cracks or gaps with large gaps must be permanently stopped.
-Any gaps greater than 3mm that let air into or out from your home need to be sealed.
-For example, if an open fireplace isn’t being used, it could cause draughts, and should be sealed off.
-Landlords and property managers are responsible for making sure that such draughts are squelched whenever imaginable.
+Any gaps greater than 3mm that allow air in or out within your house require sealing.
+For example, if an open fireplace is not in use, it can create draughts.
+This should be shut off.
+Property managers and landlords are responsible for making sure that such draughts are squelched as much as imaginable.

-You don’t require to block off gaps or holes in the construction.
-For instance, small gaps around windows and doors could be necessary to allow for movement within the structure as the house gets warmer and cooler, so that they are able to be closed and opened instead of instead of being stuck.
-We will examine all doors and windows as part of our Healthy Homes assessment of your rental property.
+You don’t need to block off holes or gaps in the construction.
+For instance, small gaps around windows and doors could be necessary to allow for the movement of the building as the house warms and cools to allow them to be closed and opened instead of than sticking.
+We will test all windows and doors in an Healthy Homes assessment of your rental property.

 Get the complete information regarding the Healthy Homes draught stopping requirements.